 Once you arrive at your destination, make sure you have everything you brought with you — after leaving the secured area, you will not be able to return.

 If you realize that you did leave something, locate the nearest help desk or information booth within the airport.
 They will be able to help you retrieve any items that may have been left on the plane or in the secured area.
+You can also contact TSA Lost & Found.

 It’s never fun standing in long airport security lines, especially if you would rather spend that extra time relaxing in the airport lounge before your flight or you need to rush to your gate.